-This is not a guide about pointing fingers or blaming specific countries for climate change and global warming.
+This is not a guide about placing blame on specific countries for climate change and global warming issues.

-It is however a guide where we can get a better idea of which countries might be contributing in different ways to climate change via their greenhouse emissions across various measures and indicators.
+It is however a guide that can give us a better idea of which countries might make the biggest contributions to climate change, based on emission numbers across various measures and indicators.

 Summary – Which Countries (Might) Need To Do More To Reduce Their Greenhouse Gas Emissions?

-- We would also note that there are variables to emissions indicators – such as whether you are measuring all greenhouse gases or a specific one like carbon dioxide for example.
-Examples of other variables might include that some countries have cleaner coal than others, or, even that there is question over the accuracy of the reporting of some countries’ emission total
+- We would also note that there are variables to emissions indicators – such as whether all greenhouse gases are measured, or one specific GHG like carbon dioxide for example.
+Examples of other variables might include that some countries have cleaner coal than others, or, even that there is question over the accuracy of the reporting of some countries’ emission total.
+Another might be whether a country imports a lot of goods and services, or whether a country produces a lot of goods and services, and how the emissions from those goods and services are assigned (technically – the country consuming the goods and services should be assigned the emissions)

 - But, with the data we have, the results are …

-- Annual total greenhouse emissions – China currently leads all countries, and essentially doubles the second places US’s emissions
+- Annual total greenhouse emissions – China currently leads all countries, and essentially doubles the second placed US’s emissions

 - Annual % of global emissions – China lead all countries in 2017 with 28.3% of emissions, over second placed United States with 15.2%